1996 Solidarity Meeting with Bosnia and Herzegovina: Event

 The organizing committee was chaired by Bosnian Prime Minister Haris Silajdžić.
 The meeting occurred on Monday, 9 September.
 Dignitaries in attendance included Bosnian President Alija Izetbegović and International Olympic Committee Vice President Kevan Gosper of Australia, standing in for the ailing Spaniard Juan Antonio Samaranch.
 In his opening remarks, Primo Nebiolo declared:Welcome back, Sarajevo.
 Welcome back to world athletics!
 Welcome back to world sport!His words were met with applause and tears.
 The ceremony featured children dancing on the stadium field, and the renovated stadium, funded by the International Olympic Committee and International Association of Athletics Federations, was officially reopened and handed over to the Athletic Federation of Bosnia and Herzegovina.

 The competition began at 3:30 PM Central European Time.
 Kenyan Vincent Malakwen achieved the world's best 1,000 meters time of 1996 – 2:15.89 – improving his personal best by 0.31 seconds.
 Athletes departed Sarajevo on the evening of 9 September.
-American high jumper Charles Austin reflected after leaving:I couldn't ignore what I'd seen of this country on television, but I was confident it was safe to be there.The meeting was a challenging and costly endeavor for the athletics community in a city recently scarred by violence.
-Participants received no financial or material rewards; their prize was the smiles and tears of the audience, meant to leave a lasting memory.
+American high jumper Charles Austin reflected after leaving:I couldn't ignore what I'd seen of this country on television, but I was confident it was safe to be there.The event required significant funding and effort from the local athletics community.
+This took place in a city that had recently experienced civil unrest.
+Participants did not receive money or prizes; the goal was to provide an experience for the public.